 Before putting together your player bio, I highly recommend heading over to Pottermore to take the sorting hat quiz and find out what your wand is.
 There are options to personalize your player bio with this information in the game.

 Once you reach a high enough level, you can also select a profession.
 In this game, you can purchase additional galleons with Muggle money.
 This allows you to personalize your avatar, gives you more energy, and buys additional potions ingredients.

 So far, I haven’t felt the need to spend any additional Muggle money to move forward in the game, but I am a pretty low level.
 It will be interesting to see if in-app purchases become more necessary as the game progresses.

 What I Liked About Harry Potter Wizards Unite

-When you initially start playing, your character is displayed as a purple wizard (it’s incredibly Gandalf-like, if I’m being honest) until you choose a house, and then it alternates to the color of the house you’re in.
+When you initially start playing, your character shows up as a purple wizard (it’s incredibly Gandalf-like if I’m being honest).
+That’s until you choose a house, and then it alternates to the color of the house you’re in.

 The personalization available for your player photo makes up for the lack of options in your avatar.
 For my player photo, I added a Hufflepuff scarf, plus Harry’s glasses and scar.

 I also love the details of this game.
 While initially, my favorite Foundables to come across were the magical creatures, subsequently, I’ve loved seeing the character Foundables.

 I recently encountered Arthur Weasley transfigured into a rubber duck, and Ron being terrified of a spider, which were both great to see.
 It’s such an amazing nod to the Harry Potter universe.
 It shows that the creators put thought into the game rather than throwing in the elements we’re already familiar with.

 The fact that they included characters only seen in the books, like Peeves the Poltergeist, was great as well, even though he dissolved before I could save him.